scrtlabs/protocol/docs/source/SecretContracts.rst

 Post-Auction: Withdrawls
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Bidders who did not win the auction withdawl all their prior staked ether, and the winner can claim their reward. ::
+Bidders who did not win the auction withdraw all their prior staked ether, and the winner can claim their reward. ::

  function withdraw() external {